 The show currently stars Cybill Shepherd, John Stamos, Kristin Davis, Mark Blum and Elizabeth Ashley, in addition to Larroquette and Jones.

-"I'm honored to have been able to call Gore a close friend," said Shepherd, who added that "speaking his witty and eloquent words every night only reinforces for me what a genius he was."
+"I'm honored to have been able to call Gore a close friend," said Shepherd in a statement.
+"I'm privileged to currently be appearing in his play `The Best Man' and speaking his witty and eloquent words every night only reinforces for me what a genius he was."

 Producer Jeffrey Richards said there will be an announcement before each show for the next week that it is being dedicated to Vidal.
 At curtain calls, photos of Vidal will be shown on the monitors.